stonehearth/startermod_locale/README.md

 # startermod_locale
+##Update:

+The overrides method allows any mod to provide a translation for any other mod.

+##About
 Example mod of adding a new language to stonehearth.
-WILL NOT WORK UNTIL ALPHA 12!!

 Instructions for use: Download the mod.
 Unzip to your stonehearth mods directory, as a peer to stonehearth.smod and radiant.smod.
 Make sure the folder is named startermod_locale, not startermod_locale-master.